CMCA Faculty and Staff

 Office Manager and Executive Assistant

-Ms. Duran-Santos has been with the Icahn School of Medicine at Mount Sinai for more than ten years.
-She manages the administrative operations of the CMCA and is the assistant to CMCA Director Gary Butts, MD.
+Ms. Duran-Santos has been with the Icahn School of Medicine at Mount Sinai since 1998.
+She manages the office environment of CMCA and is the executive assistant to CMCA Director Gary Butts, MD.

 Sherria P. McDowell, MPH

-Ms. McDowell is the Project Manager of the HCOP NERA MedPrep program and works on other related special projects.
+Ms. McDowell is a Program Manager with primary responsibilities in managing our HRSA funded Health Careers Opportunity Program (HCOP) Northeast Regional Alliance (NERA) MedPrep program and our Visiting Electives Program for Students Underrepresented in Medicine (VEPSUM).
+Ms McDowell also works on other related special projects related to the Office for Diversity and Inclusion.
 She earned her MPH from NYU School of Education in Community Health.

 Alyson Davis, MSW

 Ms. Davis oversees CEYE programming, supports the CEYE Advisory Council, and works with other related education pipeline efforts throughout ISMMS.
 Ms. Davis has worked in the research field studying determinants of public health in the East and Central Harlem prior to her arrival to ISMMS.
 She received her Master's degree in Social Work with a concentration in policy and research from Columbia University.
 Ms. Davis is committed to enhancing the quality of life for these communities through education and medicine.